SnowLaboratory/Laravel-Mirror/README.md

 ```

 <a name="relationships"></a>
-### Relationships
+## Relationships
 You can define a relationship between the model and the suggested content using the `morphsRecommendation` method.
-The relationship will order by the highest ranking score:
+The content is ordered by the most suggested content:

 ```php
 class User extends Authenticatable